 How to master food fermentation

 The latest food trend dominating our kitchens is fermented foods such as kombucha, yogurt, kefir, sauerkraut, tempeh and kimchi.
-Le Cordon Bleu Sydney is offering a 1-day Fermentation Workshop exploring the flavours, nutritional benefits and techniques of this ancient form of food preservation.
+Discover more about the latest food and wine trends in our gourmet short courses or culinary arts programmes.

 Fermentation is one of the oldest forms of food preservation technologies in the world, and due to a resurgence in its popularity in recent years has entered the mainstream as a key component in many people’s daily diet.
 The popularity of this ancient practice has grown as more people associate wellness with fermented foods that benefit gut health.
 More people are learning to ferment at home, with these food items becoming an important addition to their diet.